defold/doc/docs/en/manuals/physics.md

 ## Collision objects

-A collision object is a component you use to extends a game object with physical behaviour.
+A collision object is a component you use to extend a game object with physical behaviour.
 A collision object has different physical properties (like weight, restitution and friction) and its spatial extension is defined by one or more _shapes_ that you attach to the component.
-Defold supports the following types of collision object:
+Defold supports the following types of collision objects:

 Static objects
 : These do not react in themselves, but any other object that collides with static objects will react.
 These are very useful (and cheap performance-wise) for building level geometry (i.e. ground and walls) that does not move.
 You cannot move or otherwise change static objects.